web2py/py4web/docs/chapter-03.rst

    py4web run apps

-Also notice that when installing in this way the content of py4web/assets folder is missing at first but it is manually created later with the ‘make assets’ command.
+Also notice that when installing in this way the content of ``py4web/assets`` folder is missing at first but it is manually created later with the ``make assets`` command.

 Installing from source (locally)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| In this way all the requirements will be installed or upgraded on the
+In this way all the requirements will be installed or upgraded on the
 system’s path, but py4web itself will only be copied
-| on a local folder.
+on a local folder.
 This is especially useful if you already have a
 working py4web installation but you want to test a different
-| one.
+one.
 From the command line, go to a given working folder and then run

 .. code:: bash